pkscoder/sample-login/README.md

 # sample-login

-To install: npm install
+To install: npm install;
-To run server: npm start
+To run server: npm start;
-To compile UI: gulp
+To compile UI: gulp;